-A "broker non-vote" occurs when a broker who holds its customer's shares in the name of a brokerage submits proxies for such shares but indicates that it does not have authority to vote on a particular matter.
+A "broker non-vote" occurs when a broker who holds its customer's Common Shares in the name of a brokerage submits proxies for such Common Shares but indicates that it does not have authority to vote on a particular matter.
 Generally, this occurs when brokers have not received any voting instructions from their customers.
-Without specific instructions, Canadian brokers are prohibited from voting their customers' shares.
-Without specific instructions, U.S. brokers, as the holders of record, are permitted to vote their customers' shares on "routine" matters only, but not on "non-routine" matters.
-The only proposal that constitutes a "routine" matter on which U.S. brokers will have discretion to vote is Proposal No. 2.
+Without specific instructions, Canadian brokers are prohibited from voting their customers' Common Shares.

+Without specific instructions, U.S. brokers, as the holders of record, are permitted to vote their customers' Common Shares on "routine" matters only, but not on "non-routine" matters.
+The only proposal that constitutes a "routine" matter on which U.S. brokers will have discretion to vote is Proposal No. 2 (as defined below).